kulvind3r/GamingGaiden/Manual.md

 4. If retroarch is detected, it will automatically ask you for the core used for the platform.
 Add using *Add Core* button that shows.
 5. Enter extensions you use for your game rom files e.g. zip, chd, rvg in *Rom Extns*.
 Just the extension name without the leading *"."*

-Click ok to register the platform and Gaming Gaiden will now track any game you play with an emulator automatically.
+Click ok to register the platform and Gaming Gaiden will now track any game you play with the emulator automatically.

 **Emulated games are auto detected and auto registered.
 Name of the rom file is used as game name.
 Game name cannot be changed once registered without deleting existing game and running it again for auto registration.
 Make sure rom files are named correctly.**